strapi-community/jekyll-strapi/README.md

 | Image   | Media |
 | Comment | Text  |

+### Authentication

+To access non Public collections (and by default all Strapi collections are non Public) you must to generate a token inside your strapi instance and set it as enviromental variable `STRAPI_TOKENa`.

 ## Usage

 This plugin provides the `strapi` template variable.
 This template provides access to the collections defined in the configuration.